×

 Man playing music in Havana | Jessica Knowlden/Unsplash

 Travelers to Cuba are required to have Cuban health insurance.
-Luckily, if you're flying from the US, your insurance is already included in the purchase of your airline ticket, so there's nothing else you need to do to meet this requirement.
+Luckily, if you're flying from the US, 30 days of health insurance is already included in the purchase of your airline ticket, so there's nothing else you need to do to meet this requirement.
 This insurance provides access to Cuba's network of tourist clinics and hospitals, which are modern and offer care that is similar to anywhere else in the world.

 If you're flying from outside of the US, the easiest way to get insurance is at the airport in Havana.
 There is a booth before customs where you can purchase a policy for just a few dollars per travel day.
 This requirement is often only loosely enforced, so you may pass through customs without having to purchase anything.

-You can of course choose to purchase additional travel insurance based on your needs.
+You can always choose to purchase additional travel insurance based on your needs.

 What kind of traveler are you?